Quality and Safety

 In order for the milk to always have its fresh and delicious taste, there is a number of measures that ensure that all milk is supplied with as high quality as possible.

 In Denmark, the raw milk is cleaned up in several steps before it ends in the milk carton.
-Mechanical filters are found both between the cooling tank on the farm and the tanker and between the tanker and the silo tank on the dairy.
+Mechanical filters are placed in the pipes through which the milk is pumped, both between the cooling tank on the farm and the tanker truck, as well as between the tanker and the silo tank at the dairy.
 The actual cleaning of the milk takes place in the centrifuge at the dairy, where unwanted cells are removed from the milk.
 The milk is divided into skimmed milk and cream, as otherwise, these cells may affect the ripening of the cheese in an undesirable direction.
 The cells are not a danger to food safety, but they can affect the quality of the product in such a way that the product does not meet consumer expectations.
 Danish milk is some of the cleanest in the world with regard to cells and bacteria because the farmers focus on supplying milk of the highest quality possible.

 Who guarantees the quality and safety of our milk?